Driver appears to lead Whangārei police on drawn out chase

 A witness described the motorists as wearing all black with masks covering the lower half of their faces.

-Police are yet to confirm whether the chase was linked to several ram-raids carried overnight in downtown Whangārei and Ruakākā.
+Police are yet to confirm whether the chase was linked to several attempted burglaries and a ram-raid overnight in downtown Whangārei and Ruakākā.

-The Advocate understands the businesses hit included a liquor store in Maunu.
+The Advocate understands the businesses targeted included two liquor stores and a sporting goods store.
+The ram-raid was reportedly carried out at GAS Ruakākā on Port Marsden Highway.

-Officers early this morning were led through Otaika before tailing the vehicle along State Highway 14.
-They followed the car through Maunu and Kensington before the vehicle was reportedly dumped on a small cul-de-sac in Tikipunga around an hour later.
+Officers early this morning were led through Otaika before tailing the vehicle along SH14.
+They followed the car through Maunu and Kensington before the vehicle was reportedly dumped on Winston St, a small cul-de-sac in Tikipunga, around an hour later.

+Passersby reported seeing the car travelling at “bullet speed” as it tore through Western Hills Dr with police in tow.

 More to come.